CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 readable code.
 In Python, you can code in a similar style using a process called method chaining.

-GOTCHA ALERT: As the name implies, to use method chaining you need to be using a method of the object you’re working with.
-There is a .pipe() method of pd.DataFrames that that allows you to use method chaining with functions that you wrote or imported.
+> **GOTCHA ALERT**: As the name implies, to use method chaining you need
+> to be using a method of the object you’re working with.
+There is a
+> .pipe() method of pd.DataFrames that that allows you to use method
+> chaining with functions that you wrote or imported.
+>

-GOTCHA ALERT: Though code pipelines can be easier to read, they can be harder to debug.
-If you get an error in an R pipeline, you may not get the information you need about where that error occurred.
-You can avoid problems by testing your pipelines one line at a time.
+> **GOTCHA ALERT**: Though code pipelines can be easier to read, they
+> can be harder to debug.
+If you get an error in an R pipeline, you may
+> not get the information you need about where that error occurred.
+You
+> can avoid problems by testing your pipelines one line at a time.

 The syntax for piping is different from method chaining.
 In R, piping is done using the %\>% operator from the magrittr package.
 In Python,